Nursing Research Grant Program

 - Download and complete the following documents:

 - Meet with Elaine Walsh at least four weeks prior to the application deadline for guidance and mentoring.

-- After meeting with Elaine Walsh, request a biostatistics study design consultation for your application, applicants must contact Children's Center for Biomedical Statistics at least six weeks in advance of the application deadline.
+- After meeting with Elaine Walsh, request a biostatistics study design consultation for your application.
+Applicants must contact Biostatistics, Epidemiology and Analytics in Research (BEAR) at least six weeks in advance of the application deadline.
 Indicate that it is a nursing project in your request.

 - Email completed application materials as one single PDF or Word document to the Nursing Research Grant Program by the application due date.